What Are the Most Comfortable Men's Work Boots? 5 Cheap Picks

-OK, there are a few things that I've learned over the years when it comes to footwear.
-Hopefully this info will help you out.
+There are a few things that I've learned over the years when it comes to footwear.
+Hopefully, this info will help you out.

 The first thing that Timberland says about these boots is that they're "Safe, tough and really comfortable."
 That's about as accurate a description as a guy could ask for.
 But for the sake of full disclosure, let me elaborate.